liferay/liferay-docs/devGuide/en/chapters/07-ext-plugins.markdown

 ### Initial deployment [](id=lp-6-1-dgen06-initial-deployment-0)

-Once the environment is set up, we are ready to start customizing.
-We'll show the full process with a simple example -- customizing the sections of a user profile.
-Liferay allows this configuration to be made through the `portal-ext.properties` configuration file.
-But we'll be changing a property that cannot be changed from a hook plugin.
-In order to make this change, open the `docroot/WEB-INF/ext-impl/src/portal-ext.properties` file and paste the following contents inside:
+With our environment set up, we're ready to start customizing.
+We'll show the process using a simple example -- customizing the sections of a user profile.
+Liferay allows this configuration to be made through the `portal-ext.properties` configuration file, but the property we'll be changing can't be changed from a hook plugin.
+To make our change, open the `docroot/WEB-INF/ext-impl/src/portal-ext.properties` file and paste the following contents inside:

     users.form.update.main=details,password,organizations,sites,roles

-This line removes the sections for user groups, personal sites, and categorizations from the user profile page.
-We might want to make this change to ensure that these entities won't be used in our portal.
+This removes the sections for user groups, personal sites, and categorizations from the user profile page.
+We might make this change to ensure that these entities won't be used in our portal.

-Once we've made this change, we are ready to deploy.
+Now we're ready to deploy.

 #### Deploy the plugin [](id=lp-6-1-dgen06-deploy-the-plugin-0)

-Here are instructions for deploying your plugin from Liferay IDE/Studio or the terminal.
+You can deploy your plugin from Liferay Developer Studio or the terminal.

-***In Developer Studio:*** Simply drag your `example-ext` project from your *Package Explorer* onto your server.
+***Deploying In Developer Studio:*** Simply drag your `example-ext` project from your *Package Explorer* onto your server.

 ![Figure 7.3: Drag-and-drop plugin onto server](../../images/07-ext-plugins-7.png)

-***In the terminal:*** Open a terminal window in your `ext/example-ext` directory and enter either of these commands:
+***Deploying In the terminal:*** Open a terminal window in your `ext/example-ext` directory and enter either of these commands:

-	1.	ant deploy
+	- ant deploy

-	2.	ant direct-deploy
+	- ant direct-deploy

 ---